iai-group/IQN-KGQA/README.md

-# IAI Paper Release Template

-*The following document provides a template for a README file of a GitHub repository accompanying a paper.
-Instructions are typeset in italic and should be removed.*

-  * *Change the first line of this file to "# Paper Title in Camelcase"*
+# Would You Ask it that Way?
+Measuring and Improving Question Naturalness for Knowledge Graph Question Answering

 This repository provides resources developed within the following article:

-> A. Smith, B. Smith and C. Smith. **Paper title in Camelcase.** In: Proceedings or Journal details (series).
-Publisher.
-City, Country.
-Month 2018.
-[DOI: XX.XXXX/XXXXXXX.XXXXXXX](link to full DOI URL: http://*/XX.XXXX/XXXXXXX.XXXXXXX) [PDF](link to PDF on arXiv)
+> T. Linjordet, K. Balog. **Would You Ask it that Way?
+Measuring and Improving Question Naturalness for Knowledge Graph Question Answering.** Submitted for review.
+2022.

 ## Summary

 *Here goes the summary of the work (the paper abstract is often a good starting point, but it can be extended/customized).*

-## Some title
+## IGN-KGQA test collection

+The main resource developed in our paper was the IGN-KGQA test collection, which includes

 This repository is structured as follows:

-- `directory_bla/`: bla bla.
+- `test_collection/`: bla bla.
+- `test_collection/final_questions.csv`: This CSV file has four columns: `Dataset`, `QID`, `Original Question`, and `Final Question`.

-- `directory_ble/script_xyz.py`: ble ble Python script.
+- ...`directory_ble/script_xyz.py`: ble ble Python script.

-- `directory_bli/abc.json`: a JSON file containing bli bli.
+- ..`directory_bli/abc.json`: a JSON file containing bli bli.

-### Maybe more sections or subsections
+### ..Maybe more sections or subsections

 Blu blu.